hal-9001-v/hal-9001-v.github.io/blog-posts/PathFindingPrinciples/Pathfinding-principles.md

 <br/>

 #### 2.1 Voxelization and vertical segmentation
 It's important to have a basic, raw representation of the world you want to navigate.
-Voxels are the 3D equivalent of pixels—think of them as tiny cubes that make up the environment.
+Voxels are the 3D version of pixels, think of them like cubes.

-The first step is to set up voxels to process the world.
-To do this, you need to gather a list of the objects you want to represent in your graph.
+The first step is setting voxels to proccess the world.
+For such reason, you should gather a list of the objects you want to represent in your graph.

 Why?
-Because we need to know where to search initially.
-Otherwise, we would have to check the entire world through collision checks, which would be impractical.
-Unity provides a useful tool for this purpose: Collider.bounds.
-Using bounds, we can determine where a collider starts and ends as a fully enclosing box.
-While this box doesn’t perfectly adjust to non-cubic shapes, it’s generally not a major issue.
+Because we must know where to search in the first place.
+Otherwhise, we should check the whole world through collision-checks, and that would be insane.
+Unity provides a good tool for such purpose, which is Collider.bounds.
+Through bounds, we are able to know where a collider "starts", and where it "ends" as a fully containing box.
+That means the box doesn't adjust perfectly to "non-cubic" shapes, but it is not that big of a problem.

-So, you should define a function to check collisions for an object across its entire area.
-Additionally, you need a way to *determine whether the area is walkable*.
+So, you should define a function to check the collision of an object in its full area.
+And, *somehow, know when it is walkable*.

 <br/>

-#### 2.2 Determine whether the area is walkable
+#### 2.2 Somehow know when it is walkable
-When it's on top, of course!
-However, storing large amounts of stacked non-top voxels isn't ideal.
-For this reason, we'll keep track of the highest and lowest coordinates of the span.
+When it is on top, of course!
+Still, storing huge ammounts of stacked up non-top useless voxels is not ideal.
+For that reason, we will keep track of the highest and lowest coordinate of such span.

 <div class>
     <img src="blog-posts/PathfindingPrinciples/Unitybasis.png" class="rounded"/>